 When you first begin Ozempic, your provider will place you on a low dose and gradually increase the dose.
 This will help your body acclimate to the drug so you don’t experience intense side effects.
 The goal is to eventually get you up to the effective dosage, which is 1 mg or up to 2 mg once weekly.

-You may start to see a drop in weight as soon as a week after your injections begin.
+You may notice a drop in weight after your injections begin.
 However, most people need to get up to a dosage of 0.5 mg before they look or feel any different.
 This dosage is usually achieved about a month into treatment.
 The effective dosages of Ozempic vs Rybelsus vs Wegovy are all different.
 Therefore, it’s good to get familiar with all of them when deciding between them.
-Learn how to lose weight quickly with Ozempic.

 Possible Side Effects